dmbarbour/wikilon/README.md

 # Dependencies

 Wikilon is implemented using F# on CLR.
 The code generation and JIT capabilities of CLR or JVM are convenient for implementing a lightweight compiler for user created code.
 CodeDOM, WebSharper, and support for tail calls have me favoring CLR.
-I'll reluctantly abandon Haskell and give F# a try.

 Dependencies: